Chief Executive Officer, Eirtight Technology Ltd.

 This enables your team to ‘Stop’ doing things that are not aligned with objectives and ‘Start’ implementing the desired change

 START: Create capacity to change by cherry picking an easily-accessible intervention that gives employees capacity to participate in change.
-Employees are often at maximum capacity, so finding this space for change can be a challenge but it is very important to find this opening,
+Lean manufacturing employees are often at maximum capacity, so finding this space for change can be a challenge but it is very important to find this opening,

 CONTINUE: Confidence building is supported by simultaneously identifying what employees do right and supporting them to ‘Continue’ doing same.
-This works most effectively when all parties communicate and share plans with stakeholders.
+This works most effectively when all lean manufacturing parties communicate and share plans with stakeholders.